adarsh82dev/NASA-Curiosity-rover-Image-Extractor/README.md

 ### 🛰️ **How It Works**
 1. Enter the desired date and time for images.
-2. The code queries the NASA API for images from the Curiosity rover.
+2. The code queries the NASA API key/ Rover type/ & Date for images from the Curiosity rover.
 3. Extracted images are returned for you to explore!

 ### 📄 **Data Output**